20 Design Features That Will Make Your Blog Stand Out From The Crowd!

 Today we have a review of some of the additional design features you may wish to consider adding to your blog in order to make it visually more appealing and also to make for a better overall user experience.

-I get a lot of emails about design – it appears most people can install a nice wordpress blog – especially when using the easy install feature that is available on the Cpanel at Hostgator.com and adding themes such as those available at Woothemes.com
+I get a lot of emails about design – it appears most people can install a nice WordPress blog – especially when using the easy install feature that is available on the cPanel at Hostgator.com and adding themes such as those available at ThemeForest.net

 However it appears a good number of you would like to Jazz up your Blogs – make them more striking and impacting.
 This post is for those people.
 For each feature we have suggested, we have also included a screen-shot of that feature in action on some of our favorite blogs.